Gsaudx/Gsaudx/README.md

 # Hi there 👋
-#### I'm Guilherme, a software engineer at <a href="https://www.demandanet.com/">Demandanet</a> working with PHP and JS, but currently studying a large variety of technologies.
-Besides my 7 months professional experience, i'm also pursuing a degree of System Development at @Fatec in Brazil.
+I'm Guilherme, a software engineer at <a href="https://www.demandanet.com/">Demandanet</a> and a tech enthusiast.

+Over 3 years on development and learning experience (currently 7 months professionally) and aiming for a tech leading position in a near future.

 <!--
 **Gsaudx/Gsaudx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.